Fortran Modernization Workshop

 - NetCDF and HDF5 scientific file formats for data sharing in Fortran;

-- Doxygen for Fortran code documentation;
+- Fortran Documenter tool for Fortran code documentation;

-- In-memory visualisation using PLplot in Fortran;
+- In-situ visualization using PLplot in Fortran;

-- IEEE Floating Point Exception Handling
+- IEEE Floating Point Exception Handling;

 - Fortran interoperability with C, Python and R;

-- Introduction to parallelism for Fortran.
+- Introduction to parallelism for Fortran;

 Below is some supplementary documentation for the workshop.